 In Singleton, while rates collectively generates a significant amount of money for services and infrastructure, income from rates do not cover everything.
 The balance of Council’s income is made up of grant and development contribution funding, user fees and charges, as well as interest and investment revenue.

-To assist residents in understanding rates, Council has prepared a 2019/2020 rating information brochure, which is included in your rates + charges notice.
+To assist residents in understanding rates, Council has prepared a 2021/2022 rating information brochure, which is included in your rates + charges notice.

 REBATES FOR PENSIONERS

 Council has a Pensioner Concession Policy to provide guidance for applying the provisions of the maximum rate and charges rebates applicable to eligible pensioners.
 Existing pensioners will receive their rates notice with a rebate deducted.
 If the rebate has not been confirmed by Centrelink a new application may be required.

 New pensioners wishing to claim the reduction are required to complete a Pensioner Concession Application Form, you can drop into Council with your pension card and fill out a form, ring Council and complete a verbal application form or complete the PDF editable form online.
 To be eligible to receive a rebate, the owner must live at the property and state that address on the pension card.
 If the property is in more than one name all pensioners living at that property must fill in a separate form.

 If you have a mobility issue, please call Council on T 02 6578 7290 to organise alternative arrangements.